HNK Vukovar 1991

-HNK Vukovar 1991 is a professional Croatian football club based in Vukovar, a city in Slavonia region.
-They were re-founded in 2012, and in the 2025-26 season they play in SuperSport HNL, the first level of Croatian football after winning the Croatian First Football League and getting promoted the season prior.
+HNK Vukovar 1991 is a professional Croatian football club based in Vukovar.
+The club currently plays in the First Football League, the second tier of Croatian football, following relegation from the 2025–26 Croatian Football League.

 History

+Stadion Poljud in Split ahead of the penultimate match of the autumn part of the 2025–26 season of the Croatian Football League between HNK Hajduk Split and HNK Vukovar 1991 played on 21 December 2025.

-The club was founded on the same day in early February 2012 when the old club Vukovar '91, who played 1 season in Croatia's top division, was dissolved due to bankruptcy.
+The club was founded on the same day in early February 2012 when the old club Vukovar '91, who played a single season in Croatia's top division, was dissolved due to bankruptcy.

-New club's first season in fourth-tier competition was successful, as they got promoted to the 3.
-HNL (now known as 2.
-NL), third-tier competition.
-They remained there until 2022–23 season, when they got promoted to First football league, second-tier competition.
+The club's first season in the Croatian fourth tier was successful, as they got promoted to the 3.
+HNL.
+In their 2021–22 season campaign, they were champions of the East region of the 3.
+HNL and beat NK Mladost Ždralovi in the promotion-playoff final in order to be promoted to the Prva liga.

-In the 2024-25 season, the club has won Croatian First Football League and therefore achieved promotion to SuperSport HNL, the top tier of Croatian football for the first time in the current incarnation and after 25 years considering the old Vukovar 1991 records.
-Due to the club's stadium not meeting requirements of the first tier of Croatian football, they will play their home matches at Stadion HNK Cibalia in the near town of Vinkovci.
+In the 2024–25 season, the club were champions of the Croatian First Football League and gained promotion to SuperSport HNL, the top tier of Croatian football for the first time in club history, and after 25 years including the original Vukovar '91 club.
+Due to the club's stadium not meeting requirements of the first tier of Croatian football, they play their home matches at Stadion HNK Cibalia in the nearby town of Vinkovci.